itaybel/Itay212121/README.md

 # Hi there, I'm Itay 👋
-## I'm a first year computer science student at the Open University of Israel!
+## I'm a second year computer science student at the Open University of Israel!

 ### Languages and Tools: